yashwanthmg/prompt_engineering/README.md

 ## Overview ℹ️

 This repository houses a diverse set of prompts resources that i had come across during my AI and Machine Learning journey.
-For more detailed information feel free to read my book on Prompt Engineeering.
+For more detailed information feel free to navigate through each section.

 ## Contents 📚